debops/debops/docs/ansible/roles/debops.cryptsetup/defaults-detailed.rst

   the device in :file:`/etc/crypttab`.
 See :man:`crypttab(5)` for details.
   Default to :envvar:`cryptsetup__crypttab_options`.

-  Note that :command:`cryptsetup` options need to be specified using there corresponding parameters as documented in this section.
+  Note that :command:`cryptsetup` options need to be specified using their corresponding parameters as documented in this section.
 If an option is not documented here, that is where you can use ``crypttab_options`` for.
   For example :ref:`item.hash <cryptsetup__devices_hash>` could also be